iPhone 13 Pro LEAKS: New Camera Tech Revealed

-Anybody that regularly reads stuff about incoming iPhone models knows TFI Securities analyst Ming-Chi Kuo.
-Kuo has the best track record when it comes to accurately predicting what Apple’s unannounced iPhones will be like.
+Anybody that regularly reads the latest iPhone 13 news knows TFI Securities analyst Ming-Chi Kuo.
+Kuo has the best track record when it comes to predicting what Apple’s unannounced iPhones will be like.

 And Kuo returned this week with some choice updates about the iPhone 13, Apple’s 2021 iPhone release.
 According to Kuo, just as it did this year, Apple will launch four iPhone 13 models in 2021 – the iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.